Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

   i.
 Resolve : This action will mark the chat message status as resolved.

   ii.
 Assigned To:This action allow agent to redirect/reassign chat message to some other agent

   iii.
+Assigned To Group:This action allow agent to redirect/reassign chat message to group.This will enable agents with in that group to collaborate

+  iii.
 Move To : This action allow agent to move the chat message to other team if he finds message not related to the team it has been sent to.